NeoZorK/neozork-hld-prediction/docs/guides/mcp-server-usage.md

 ## Overview

-Neozork MCP Server is a unified Model Context Protocol server for financial analysis with IDE integration.
+Neozork MCP Server is a unified Model Context Protocol server for financial analysis with IDE integration and intelligent environment detection.

 ## 🚀 Quick Start